 Thanksgiving is supposed to be a holiday, right?
-So what’s with all the slaving away in the kitchen?
-For those of you who would rather sleep in and have the feast prepared for you, here are six restaurants for Thanksgiving dinner done right, each one just a train, bus or boat ride away.
+So what’s with all the time spent in the kitchen?
+For those of you who would rather sleep in and have the feast prepared for you, here are five restaurants for Thanksgiving dinner done right, each one just a train, bus or boat ride away.

 Times: 12pm to 10pm

 Getting There: Q41 bus to 164th Avenue/92nd Street